jguzdv/parallel-tools/README.md

 ## Status

 In production use for Lustre OST evacuation.
-The parts that talk to Lustre â€” layout, lease and mirror ioctls, hard-link group resolution through `lfs fid2path` â€” are covered by source review and the helper's offline tests, but cannot be exercised without a real filesystem, so they carry more risk than
+The parts that talk to Lustre layout, lease and mirror ioctls, hard-link group resolution through `lfs fid2path` â€” are covered by source review and the helper's offline tests, but cannot be exercised without a real filesystem, so they carry more risk than